KidPudel/Iggy-s-Vault/gamedev/roblox/Services.md

 *   **Primary Role**: Game Loop Events.
 *   **Essential Members**:
     *   `.Heartbeat`: A server-side event that fires every frame *after* the physics simulation.
 Ideal for continuous game logic.
+Runs every frame _after_ physics, stable timing (use for gameplay logic).
     *   `.RenderStepped`: A client-side event that fires every frame *before* the scene is rendered.
 Ideal for camera manipulation that must be perfectly smooth.
+    * `.Stepped`: runs _with_ physics steps (use for physics-aligned logic).

 **Common Use**: Making a part constantly rotate on the server.
 ```lua